comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 Add anon link to templates (the queries readme file in solidbench) {:.todo}

-The correlation of these discover queries to choke points is summarized in ...TODO...
+The correlation of these discover queries to choke points is summarized in [](#chokepoints-discover).

 <figure id="chokepoints-discover" class="table" markdown="1">